I’ll be honest. February is probably the quietest month in Vienna, with the fewest annual events and festivals.

 I’m thinking here particularly of:

-- Classical music concerts (especially at the two top venues: the Musikverein and Konzerthaus.
-But also the various classical Viennese concerts designed specially for visitors)
+- Classical music concerts (especially at the top venues and those various light classical Viennese concerts* crafted specially for visitors)

-- The Schönbrunn Palace tours (do the Grand Tour of the interior: you get into many more rooms than the basic tours and the cost difference is quite small)
+- The Schönbrunn Palace tours (do the Grand Tour of the self-guided options: for a small extra outlay you get into many more rooms than the basic tours)

-- The Spanish Riding School (book to see the morning training or a stables tour if you can’t catch a gala or want a more inexpensive way to experience the stallions)
+- The Spanish Riding School (book to see the morning training or a stables tour if you can’t catch a gala or want an inexpensive way to experience the stallions)

 - Upper Belvedere (where you get to see Klimt’s The Kiss)